FLuczak/Blog2BPR/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Conclusion

 In conclusion, I believe my tool solves most of the problems I faced during the first year of my studies, as well as problems that I or teams that I work with will face in the future regarding gameplay and game AI programming.
 I can say with confidence that this project could potentially create a better structure of the workflow regarding the AI topic.
 This has been a great learning adventure that taught me new concepts- especially regarding tools and engine programming, as well as made me a much better programmer along the way while building something that could solve many problems of like-minded developers.
+I hope that through this post I was able to convey my approach when it comes to designing AI APIs, as well as served as an inspiration for somebody trying to work on a similar project in the future.